 “In everything give thanks, for this is the will of God in Christ Jesus concerning you.”
 1 Thessalonians 5:18

-Gratitude is a God-given command for followers of Jesus (1 Thessalonians 5:18), but this doesn’t mean being thankful for a particular tragedy, suffering, or difficulty.
-It’s about shifting our focus from our current suffering and focusing on God.
+Gratitude is a God-given command for followers of Jesus (1 Thessalonians 5:18), but this doesn’t mean being thankful for a particular tragedy.
+It’s about shifting our focus from our current suffering to focusing on God.
 It’s about remembering WHO God is and WHAT He’s capable of, no matter how circumstances may appear.
-It’s remembering that when Jesus Christ went to the cross to pay the penalty for our sins, He promised eternal life which means victory over suffering, sin, and even death itself – for those who put their trust in Him.
+It’s remembering that when Jesus Christ went to the cross to pay the penalty for our sins, He promised eternal life, which means victory over suffering, sin, and even death itself – for those who put their trust in Him.

 All of our pains, disappointments, and sufferings are temporary – but our hope through Jesus is eternal.